protect-earth/tree-tracker-ios/CICD.md

 ## TestFlight notes

 The build number of the app is set to the run number of the workflow using `agvtool`.
-Updates to the release number should be made manually via a PR.
-Once published, compliance requirements will need to be accepted manually in TestFlight, and the appropriate tester groups will need to be added in order to get access to the latest build.
+Updates to the release number (_marketing version_) should be made manually via `agvtool new-marketing-version` and committed via a PR.
+Once published,  the appropriate tester groups will need to be added in order to get access to the latest build.